-Makerere University received special funding from the Government of the Republic of Uganda, to support high impact Research and Innovations.
-The Financial Year 2023/24 will be the fifth year of this fund's availability.
+Makerere University received special funding from the Government of the Republic of Uganda, to support high impact Research and Innovations that contribute to national transformation.
+The Financial Year 2024/25 will be the sixth year of this fund's availability.
 The fund illustrates the increasing importance that the Government attaches to Research and Innovation as a driver of socio-economic transformation.
 The objective of the fund is to increase the local generation of translatable research and scalable innovations that address key gaps required to drive Uganda's development agenda.
 The fund is therefore aimed at complementing available funding to address unfunded priorities critical to accelerating development.
-Over the last four Financial Years (2019/20, 2020/21, 2021/22 and 2022/23), government appropriated 105.5 Billion Uganda Shillings.
-Between the four years, MakRIF has funded a total of 1,028 projects across all sectors critical for development, of which 457 have been completed.
-During the Financial Year (2023/24), Makerere University expects to receive about 25 Billion Uganda shillings (US\$ 6.8 million) under the Government Research and Innovation Fund (RIF).
-Of this, at least five (5) Billion Shillings will fund new ideas that respond to a widely consultative Research Agenda focused on national priorities while the rest will fund continuing projects from previous financial years, extension of multi-year projects, needs based priorities, and commercialization/scaling of prior funded projects.
-The Makerere University Research and Innovation Grants Management Committee (GMC) therefore announces the RIF Round 5, Track 1 (New Research & Innovation Agenda-Based Grants).
-Available funds are obligated for the Financial Year 2023/2024.
+Over the last five Financial Years, government appropriated 130.5 Billion Uganda Shillings.
+Between the five years, MakRIF has funded 1337 projects across all sectors critical for development, of which 667 have been completed.
+During the Financial Year (2024/25), Makerere University expects to receive about 25 Billion Uganda shillings (≈US\$ 6.8 million) under the Government Research and Innovation Fund (RIF).
+Of this, at least five (5) Billion Shillings will fund new ideas that respond to a widely consultative Research Agenda focused on national priorities while the rest will fund continuing projects from previous financial years, extension of multiyear projects, needs based priorities, and commercialization/scaling of prior funded projects.
+The Makerere University Research and Innovation Grants Management Committee (GMC) therefore announces the RIF Round 6, Track 1 (New Research & Innovation Agenda-Based Grants).
+Available funds are obligated for the Financial Year 2024/2025.
 The GMC therefore invites applications with original ideas that demonstrate a clear link to key thematic areas of the National Research and Innovation Agenda.